Economy of Poland: Major companies in Poland

-Location

-Poland has an excellent location for transporting locally made components or products to the rest of Europe.
-For example, when moving production from China, the new factory in Poland can move their goods in 24 hours to the most populated parts of Europe, and in 48 hours to all of Europe.

 Potential of the Polish economy in the EU

 Poland, measured by the purchasing power parity index, is the sixth-largest economy in the European Union and the eighth-largest economy in Europe, slightly ahead of the Netherlands.

 Poland recorded GDP growth even during the 2008 financial crisis.
 The unemployment rate in the country remains very low and amounted to 5% in September 2023.
+As of July 2026, according to Eurostat, the unemployment rate in Poland is 3.1%, up from 2.6% in February 2023.

 Although the Polish economy is catching up with Western European countries, this has been a slow process.
 So far, taking into account the level of social development, Poland has managed to overtake Portugal.
 There is a great deal of variation between regions.
 Masovian Voivodeship is on a similar level to the richest regions of Spain and most regions of France (82% of the EU average).
 However, it should be remembered that the GDP of this voivodeship is mainly generated by Warsaw.
 Lower Silesian Voivodeship with a GDP of $16,000 is on par with Portugal and the regions of Spain and Greece.
 Subsequent voivodeships reached about 50% of the EU average, and the poorest voivodships of the eastern wall have GDP per capita comparable to Romania and Bulgaria.

 Polish capital has several large concerns in this region of Europe, i.e. PKN Orlen, which has its stations in Germany and Lithuania, Polsat, which also invests in Lithuania, the ITI Group.
 Poland has a highly developed road network, most of the A1, A2, A4 highways and expressways, including S6 and S7, are fully completed.
 The next ones are to be ready by 2023.
 Their construction by private companies is financed in part by the EU.
 In the coming years, Poland is to receive approximately EUR 4.5 billion for the modernisation of railways.

-Poland is one of the key immigration destinations in the EU, having attracted more non-EU immigrants, already in 2021 mostly from Ukraine, than any other EU country for a few consecutive years.
+From 2017 through 2020 Poland issued more residence permits to non-EU immigrants (the vast majority of them Ukrainians) than any other EU member state in each of those four years.

+A 2025 study by the business coalition Open for Business estimated that workplace exclusion and diminished public health outcomes cost the Polish economy up to 20.4 billion PLN annually due to talent loss and systemic discrimination.